Advanced Certificate Student Handbook

 This course lasts for one year and provides basic preparation for Church Ministry and for further study.

 The Foundation Course must be successfully completed by all before they can be recommended for further study by the faculty.
-In the second and third school years courses are assigned according to the specific course of study, although there can be some overlapping.
+In the second and third school years courses are assigned according to the specific emphasis of study, although there can be some overlapping.

 Academic Year